-Today, Duchess of Cambridge Catherine joined Her Majesty and the members of the royal family for the Trooping the Colour Prade at Whitehall.
+Today, The Duchess of Cambridge Catherine joined Her Majesty The Queen and the members of the royal family for the Trooping the Colour Prade at Whitehall.
 The Trooping of the Colour has marked the official birthday of the British Sovereign for over 260 years.
-It was Kate’s second official appearance since giving birth to her third child Prince Louis in April.
+It was Catherine’s second official appearance since giving birth to her third child Prince Louis in April.

 Trooping the Colour is a ceremony performed by regiments of the British armies.
 This impressive display of pageantry is held on the occasion of the Queen’s Official Birthday.
 It takes place in June each year and is carried out by her personal troops, the Household Division, on Horse Guards Parade, with the Queen herself attending and taking the salute.